rebeam-org-zz/pandocker/README.md

 ## Caveats

+1. To reduce the size of the image, we now use [pandoc/core](https://hub.docker.com/r/pandoc/core) rather than [pandoc/latex](https://hub.docker.com/r/pandoc/latex).
+If you want to generate PDF files with latex, you need to change the `Dockerfile` back - there is a commented line with correct image name.
 1. In theory it is possible to style the PDF output via latex, e.g. with [eisvogel](https://github.com/Wandmalfarbe/pandoc-latex-template), but to do this you would need to battle texlive - the container is based on [pandoc/latex](https://hub.docker.com/r/pandoc/latex), which is awkward to update because it is set up with the 2019 texlive and points at a repository that appears to have corrupt/mismatched packages that won't install.
 Otherwise we would be able to use `tlmgr` to install the packages needed for eisvogel to work.